vmware-tanzu/tanzu-dev-portal/.github/ISSUE_TEMPLATE/content-proposal.md

 ## Contributor Checklist
 1. [x] I have added a card to the [GitHub Content Backlog](https://github.com/vmware-tanzu/tanzu-dev-portal/projects/7) and/or moved it to the proper column.
 See [Content Prewriting and Ideation](https://github.com/vmware-tanzu/tanzu-dev-portal/wiki/Contribution,-Prewriting-Ideation-(GitHub-and-Google-Docs-Method))
-2. [ ] **If contributing via Google Docs**: I have added a link to my document to this issue, and made is visible with comment rights to everyone.
+2. [ ] **If contributing via Google Docs**: I have added a link to my document to this issue, and set the document's Share settings to "Anyone on the internet with this link can comment".
 3. [ ] My content is drafted in accordance with existing [style guides](https://github.com/vmware-tanzu/tanzu-dev-portal/wiki/Reference,-Style-Guide) and best practices.
 See [Drafting Content](https://github.com/vmware-tanzu/tanzu-dev-portal/wiki/Contribution,-Drafting-Content-(GitHub-Method))
 4. [ ] The front matter (metadata) is filled out completely (e.g. description, topics, tags, author, etc - as appropriate for the content type).
 See [Drafting Content](https://github.com/vmware-tanzu/tanzu-dev-portal/wiki/Contribution,-Drafting-Content-(GitHub-Method))
 5. [ ] My content has been reviewed by my team for technical accuracy.
 See [Editing Content](https://github.com/vmware-tanzu/tanzu-dev-portal/wiki/Contribution,-Editing-Content-(GitHub-and-Google-Docs-Method))